 The evidence for a de Radynden origin of the Sussex emblem therefore is strong, however two further candidates for the source of the Sussex arms can be considered.
 Amongst the work of Nicholas Charles or Carles, a seventeenth century officer of arms, are notes about the arms decorating “Wythiham” Church in Sussex.
 His account, which preceded the church’s near destruction by lightning strike in June 1663 where the martlets noted by Charles were lost, was included in the 1837 publication, “Collectanea Topographica Et Genealogica, Volume 4”: it includes a reference to a coat of arms described as “Azure, six martlets, 3,2,1, Or.”

 The De Appleby arms were recorded on Segar’s Roll, a record of arms dating from c.1282 which was copied in the seventeenth century and would certainly have been known by Nicholas Charles but the De Appleby family was based in Leicestershire and appears to have had no link with Sussex.
-Markedly however, Bolebrook Manor in the adjacent parish of Hartfield, as seen on the map at left below, was owned by the de Radynden family and it does seem more likely that the device illustrated in the church was the arms of a locally important family, rather than a distant set of people with no obvious link to the county.
-The map at right indicates the proximity of De Radynden’s Bolebrook Manor to Withyham Church, where Nicholas Charles found the martlets device.
-If these arms were, in fact, de Radynden’s this would indicate that the martlets had become yellow or gold by the early 1600’s, in fact, shortly before Speed depicted them in this colour.
+Markedly however, Bolebrook Manor in the adjacent parish of Hartfield, as seen on the map at left below, was owned by the Dallingridge family, inheritors of the aforementioned de Radynden family estate and it does seem more likely that the device illustrated in the church was the arms of a locally important family, who were the ancestors of those who once owned an estate only 1.7 miles away, rather than a distant set of people with no obvious link to the county.
+The map at right indicates the proximity of Bolebrook Manor to Withyham Church, where Nicholas Charles found the martlets device.
+If these arms were, in fact, de Radynden’s, this would indicate that the martlets had become yellow or gold by the early 1600’s, in fact, shortly before Speed depicted them in this colour.

 which are also emblazoned as “Azure, six martlets, 3,2,1 or” that is, blue with six gold martlets.
 No further information regarding these arms, their owner or any specific connection with Sussex is evident.